Toxins May Be Stopping You From Losing Weight

 A full range of nutrients to support liver health and aid in detoxification should be customized for a particular person’s needs.
 In his book Align Your Health, Dr. B.J.
 Hardick describes how to navigate a grocery store to find the least pesticide-ridden produce plus much more.

-As a chiropractor, Dr. Hardick regularly helps patients determine the right nutrients in efficacious amounts to detoxify.
-A chiropractor or other healthcare professional can also design a customized detoxification program for you.
+Chiropractors, regularly help patients determine the right nutrients in efficacious amounts to detoxify.
+A chiropractor or other healthcare professional can also design a customized detoxification program for you, which includes a healthy diet, like the Core and Advanced plans by MaxLiving.

 In order to support your liver health and your body’s natural detoxification processes, make daily detox a priority to help you get (and stay) lean, healthy, full of energy, while reducing your disease risk.
 Here are 10 ways to get rid of toxins.